Guide for a Healthy Pregnancy

 “Sweeping the membranes” (also called “stripping” the membranes) can be done in the office by your OB care provider during a vaginal exam.
 This procedure involves sweeping the exam finger around the lower edge of the bag of water (membranes) to gently separate the membranes from the edge of the cervix.
 This may stimulate contractions and hopefully labor in some women.
 This quick procedure can be uncomfortable and often there is some light vaginal spotting and cramping afterwards.
 If successful, labor will start within 24 hours.
 Sweeping the membranes is only effective in a small number of women.
 However, it may be worth a try as it is a minimally invasive method of trying to induce labor.
 Remember, women often have several hours of cramping after sweeping the membranes, but then don’t go into real labor.

-Ripening agents: Several agents (prostin gel, Cytotec, Cervidil) can be used in the hospital to help ready the cervix for labor in women whose cervix is long, closed or “unripe.”
-These “ripening agents” are easily inserted in the vagina and work for 4 to 12 hours.
+Ripening agents: Several agents (prostin gel, Cytotec, Cervidil) can be used in the hospital or outpatient to help ready the cervix for labor in women whose cervix is long, closed or “unripe.”
+These “ripening agents” are easily inserted in the vagina or taken by mouth and work for 4 to 12 hours.
 They hopefully cause the cervix to soften, shorten and begin to open.
 They do this by causing cramping and contractions of the uterus.
 Often multiple doses over many hours are required to get the cervix ready for labor.
 Your baby is monitored for 1 to 12 hours after the use of the agents (the length of monitoring depends on the method used).
 If you are having contractions on your own, it may not be safe to use these medicines.

 You may be given one or more doses of these agents.
 Depending on your response and condition, you may be sent home (with arrangements to return the following day); be admitted to the hospital for observation; or begin labor after their use.
 After the ripening agents have their effect, you will be re-evaluated.
 Your OB providers will decide whether to repeat the ripening agent or move on to Pitocin (see below).
 Sometimes ripening your cervix requires a day or more when your body is not ready for labor.
 Also, induction of labor, like natural labor, almost always takes much longer if this is your first baby, so be prepared!